Ebenezer Vickery: Business dealings

 In 1860 Vickery moved to larger premises in Pitt Street, adding general trading and importing.
 He became chairman of the Fitzroy Ironworks Co. in 1864 and though he reorganised the company financially, it failed for other reasons: this was Vickery's only business setback.
 Fitzroy iron was used the same year in the construction of his new chambers in Pitt Street, the first building in the colony to use structural iron.
 Next year his Sydney factory, associated with J. E. Begg's Glenmore tannery, employed twenty-five persons on the premises and about seventy-five outworkers.

 He visited England in 1866 and became interested in the shipping trade; he had the Parramatta built there and became part-owner of the several other ships.
 He was executive commissioner for Fiji at the 1879 Sydney International Exhibition.

 Vickery gradually built up a vast empire by hard work and sound business acumen.
 He acquired an interest in seven coal-mines; he owned two colliers and a colliery at Mount Keira, was chairman of the South Greta Coal Co. and of the Mount Kembla Coal and Oil Co., and in 1896 took over the Coal Ciff Coal Co. from the estate of Sir Alexander Stuart.

 He was one of the largest station-owners and property speculators in the colony: among the runs he held was Munyer near Moree, which in 1884 covered 170000 acres (68,797 ha) and carried 2800 cattle and 9600 sheep.

 He had much real estate in Sydney, including the suburb of Waverley, and was a director of the City Bank of Sydney, the Pacific Fire and Marine Insurance Co., the Perpetual Trustee Co. and the Mutual Assurance Society of Victoria.
 He also was a member of the general committee of the New South Wales Free Trade Association and chairman of the New South Wales Trade Protection Society.
 In 1881 he took his sons Ebenezer and Joseph into partnership and in 1902 his entire business was incorporated as a public company under the style of E. Vickery and Sons Ltd; it became a proprietary company in May 1937.

 Political career

-Appointed to the Legislative Council of New South Wales in 1887, he confined his speeches to social and mining matters.
+Vickery's political career began in 1863, when he was elected to councillor of the Waverely municipality to represent the ward of Bondi.
+Later appointed to the Legislative Council of New South Wales in 1887, he confined his speeches to social and mining matters.
 He opposed the cremation bill but supported Sir Alfred Stephen's radical divorce bill in April; speaking on the coal-mines regulation bill in October 1894 he strongly defended capitalism, attacked 'union leaders and socialistic agitators' and opposed the eight-hour clause and the proposed minimum age of 14 for boys in mines.